ShakirSofi/johnwlambert.github.io/_posts/2019-01-05-stereo-and-disparity.markdown

   different disparities and put them all into a tensor.

   Note:
-  1. It is important for this project to follow the convention of search input in left image and search target in right image
+  1. We'll follow the convention of search input in left image and search target in right image
   2. If the shifted patch in the right image will go out of bounds, it is good to set the default cost for that pixel and disparity to be something